Lullabot/information-security-policy/access/shared_passwords.md

 Shared passwords shall be managed in a central application, where access can be monitored and passwords can be easily changed.

 ### Scope
-This policy applies to all Lullabot employees and contractors.
+This policy applies to all Lullabot employees.

 ### Compliance
 - Shared passwords will be managed using LastPass Enterprise shared folders.